iHost-Open-Source-Project/hassio-ihost-addon/README.md

 This repository contains a set of Home Assistant add-ons developed specifically for **SONOFF iHost**.

 ## Requirements
-To use these add-ons, Home Assistant must be running on iHost from a pre-flashed microSD card.
+To use these add-ons, the following requirements must be met:

+* Home Assistant must be running on **iHost**, installed from a **pre-flashed microSD card**.
-Please refer to the [Operation Guide](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme) for setup instructions.
+  👉 For setup instructions, please refer to the [Operation Guide](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme)

+* The **Home Assistant OS version must be 15.2.1 or higher**.

 ## Installation
 1. Go to the Add-on Store → Click the **More** button (⋮) in the upper-right corner → Select **Repositories**